Disston Backsaws

 Backsaw spine These photos show changes in the stampings on Disston backsaws over time.
 This backsaw is one of the earliest and features eagles flanking the Disston name.

 Backsaw spine This example is also from the pre-civil war era.
-This particular saw was probably made in the late 1840's or early 1850's, but stamps on the spine of most early backsaws look like this.
+This particular saw was probably made in the 1850's, but stamps on the spine of most early backsaws look like this.

-Backsaw spine Disston and Son stamps appear on backsaws manufacuted between 1865 and 1871, the time when Hamilton Disston was in partnership with his father.
+Backsaw spine Disston and Son stamps appear on backsaws manufactured between 1865 and 1871, the time when Hamilton Disston was in partnership with his father.

 Backsaw spine This logo is found on backsaws produced after 1871 until about the turn of the 20th century.
 During the 1870's and early 1880's, Hamilton Disston's four younger brothers joined in the family partnership.
 Disston and Sons became a corporation in 1886.

-Backsaw spine This logo is stamped on early 20th century backsaws.
-Backsaws started appearing without stamps on the spine sometime in the 1940's.
+Backsaw spine This logo is stamped on early 20th century backsaws and remained similar until 1955.

 Early Backsaw